Shoeb-codee/UBER/Backend/README.md

 ## Register User

 Creates a new user account in the system.
+This endpoint handles user registration with input validation, password hashing, and JWT token generation.

 ### Endpoint